quic-go/docs/content/docs/quic/connection.md

 ### Keeping a Connection Alive

 Endpoints can prevent the idle timeout from closing a QUIC connection by regularly sending application data.
 However, an application can also request the QUIC stack to keep the connection alive.
 This is done by regularly sending a PING frame before the idle timeout expires.
+A PING frame is a mechanism in QUIC used purely to elicit an acknowledgment from the peer, ensuring the connection is considered active.

 Keep-Alives can be configured by setting the `KeepAlivePeriod` option on the `quic.Config`.
 ```go